pixie-io/blog.px.dev/content/blog/e2e-encryption/index.md

 ## Why End-to-End Encryption?

-Pixie is designed with a [hybrid cloud architecture](/hybrid-architecture/hybrid-architecture/) where the data is collected and stored on the customers enviroment.
+Pixie is designed with a [hybrid cloud architecture](/hybrid-architecture/hybrid-architecture/) where data is collected and stored on the customer's environment.
 The cloud component is used for user management, authentication and proxying data.

 ::: div image-xl
 <svg title="This is a simplified architecture diagram of our system before end-to-end encryption." src='before-e2e.svg' />